superewald/semantic-release-hooks-distributor/README.md

-# semantic-release-hooks-distributor
+# hooks-distributor

-A hook for distributing build assets using go-semantic-release
+This plugins for [go-semantic-release]() helps to distribute build assets.